-Prior to construction, the land parcels comprising Thompson Square Park and Windsor Wharf Reserve will be acquired by the RMS.
+Prior to construction, the land parcel in the lower parkland of Thompson Square and a portion of Windsor Wharf Reserve will be acquired by the RMS.
 At conclusion of works, the parkland of Thompson Square and Windsor Wharf will be returned to Council.
 As a result, these parks will no longer be subject to this Plan of Management following acquisition by RMS.
-A new PoM will be required once the parks are returned to Council.
+A new Plan of Management will be required once the parks are returned to Council.
 See Figures 1a and 1b Illustrating the existing and proposed configuration of roads and parkland.

-Figure 1a Thompson Square - existing conditions (pg 276 Windsor Bridge Replacement EIS, 2012)
+Figure 1a Thompson Square - existing conditions (pg.
+276 Windsor Bridge Replacement EIS, 2012)

-Figure 1b Thompson Square - future conditions (pg 277 Windsor Bridge Replacement Project EIS, 2012)
+Figure 1b Thompson Square - future conditions (pg.
+277 Windsor Bridge Replacement Project EIS, 2012)

-It is highly recommenced that landscape plans for the portions of Thompson Square and Windsor Wharf Reserve, not included in the RMS Plans, be developed to supplement the plans so that the remainder of the parks can be landscaped/improved by Council at the same time.
+It is highly recommended that landscape plans for the portions of Thompson Square and Windsor Wharf Reserve, not included in the RMS Plans, be developed to supplement the plans so that the remainder of the parks can be landscaped/improved by Council at the same time.
 It is also highly recommended that a landscape plan be developed for Macquarie Park which considers the future inclusion of land to the east and access to and from that land.